-Figure 3: (a) R's payoff, $Y(x_t)$, in the four policy scenarios; (b) R's payoff with twice the damages (2κ)
+Fig. 3 a R's payoff, $Y(x_t)$, in the four policy scenarios. b R's payoff with twice the damages (2κ)

-R's payoff is higher in the dynamic setting (with damages) compared to the static setting without damages.
-In contrast, both I and E have lower payoffs in the dynamic setting.
-Section 3.1's discussion of endogenous parameters explains this relation: stock-related damages cause both I and E to impose tighter trade restrictions, lowering their equilibrium gains from trade; because I suffers directly from the higher stocks, and E suffers only indirectly (via the induced tightening of I's trade restriction), I's response to the higher stock is greater than E's.
-Thus, the net effect of the higher stock is to increase supply available to R, increasing its gains from trade.
-That increased gain swamps the direct cost to R, arising from stock-related damages.
-In the quota-setting game, we noted that R's payoff is monotonic in the stock, but this relation does not hold for all games.
-The non-monotonicity is easiest to see in Figure 3 (b), where we double R's damages by doubling κ .
+The non-monotonicity is easiest to see in Fig. 3b, where we double R 's damages by doubling κ .
 Higher damages do not alter the comparison of static and dynamic payoffs; in this respect, damages remain small relative to the gains from trade, even when κ doubles.
 However, for higher damages R's payoff is non-monotonic in time.
 Because the stock is monotonically increasing over time, we conclude that R's payoff is non-monotonic in the stock.
 As above, a higher stock decreases I's demand more than it lowers E's supply, thereby increasing the supply available to R and increasing its gains from trade; and the higher stock increases R's damages.
 At low stocks, early in the program, the first effect dominates; at high stocks, later in the program, the second effect dominates when we double the damage parameter κ .
 In this case, the relation between R's payoff is first increasing and then decreasing over both time and over stock levels.
 When the climate damages are sufficiently important for R, relative to fossil-fuel consumption, R's payoff in the ImpTExpT game must eventually fall below its payoff in the ImpQExpT game, simply because the rate of accumulation of the carbon stock is greater in the former case.

-3.5 Price and policy trajectories
+3.5 Price and Policy Trajectories

-Figure 4 (a) shows the equilibrium world price, p (the price that R pays and E receives) and Figure 4 (b) shows the importer's domestic price P. As the stock increases and I tightens its trade restriction, P rises.
+Figure 4a shows the equilibrium world price, p (the price that R pays and E receives) and Fig. 4b shows the importer's domestic price P. As the stock increases and I tightens its trade restriction, P rises.
 As the stock increases and I's import demand falls, the world price falls.
 E is in the strongest position to exercise market power when it uses a tax and I uses a quota; therefore, this scenario leads to the highest market fuel world price.
+I is in the strongest position to exercise market power when it uses a quota; therefore, this scenario leads to the highest market fuel world price.
 I is in the strongest position to exercise market power when it uses a quota; therefore, this scenario leads to the lowest world price.
 The other scenarios, where both agents use taxes or both use quotas, result in intermediate levels of the world price.

 Recall that absent R, the equilibrium when both agents use quotas implies that no fuel is traded.
 As discussed in the Introduction, the presence of R moderates this extreme result.
 With R, it is too costly for the strategic agents to try to capture all of their rival's quota rent.
-Nevertheless, trade between I and E is lowest in the quota setting game, so that scenario results in the highest domestic price for I. For similar reasons, trade between Iand E is highest when both agents use tariffs, so that scenario leads to the lowest domestic price for I. The dots on the vertical axes show the equilibrium prices in the static games, where damage equal 0.
+Nevertheless, trade between I and E is lowest in the quota setting game, so that scenario results in the highest domestic price for I. For similar reasons, trade between I and E is highest when both agents use tariffs, so that scenario leads to the lowest domestic price for I. The dots on the vertical axes show the equilibrium prices in the static games, where damage equal 0.